On Three "Anomalous" Measurements of Nonlinear QPC Conductance: Interacting one-dimensional bands

-One can compare the results of our calculation in figure 2 \cite{intb} with the experimental data in figure 1.
-While the calculated conductances overestimate the measured step values in our simplified simulation, the robust character of the plateaux and their voltage dependence are strikingly similar to experiment.
 The calculation involves solving a coupled quantum Boltzmann equation including a generation-recombination mechanism induced by the interband transition rate.
 Here we set out the schematics of the procedure; for details see \cite{intb}.
 We restrict the problem to two channels separated by a given band gap $E_g$.
 Since the total density $n(\mu)$ over both bands is constant at global chemical potential $\mu$, conservation enforces

 with $n_1$ the density in the lower band and $n_2$ in the upper.
 The populations out of equilibrium are no longer determined by $\mu$ but depend on the bias voltage.
 Therefore we refer the separate carrier distributions to a pair of nominal equilibrium states at the effective chemical potentials $\mu_1$ and $\mu_2$.
 We expect the former potential to decrease as the lower channel depletes, and the latter to rise as the upper channel gains extra carriers.
 At equilibrium both match $\mu$ but in the driven system they may not, and are nevertheless coupled by the need to conform to conservation.
-0.25cm \centerline{ } {{ {\bf Figure 2.} { Anomalous enhancement of conductance for a ballistic device model, equivalent to that of our figure 1 (after figure 3(a) of \cite{dp2}) at nominal temperature 4K.
-Axis scales are as for that figure; $G$ is plotted in units of $G_0$ versus gate voltage $V_g$ sweeping the electron density through the band-gap regime from the start of the ground-state band to the threshold of the first excited-state band.
-Bottom curve: in weak-field response the quantized conductance matches that for standard linear response.
-Higher curves: as the driving voltage $V_{\rm sd}$ increases, the conductance acquires a nonlinear enhancement.
-The action of interband transitions dynamically redistributes carrier density between bands.
-This is responsible for the strong enhancement of the step in $G$, beyond the upper bound posited by quantum-transmission models of conductance.
-Adapted from \cite{intb}. \textcopyright ~IOP Publishing Ltd. }} 0.25cm